robbintt/pylanthia/README.md

 - I don't remember this, so need to check game logs and pylanthia regex...

 - There was some lich first time setup that might require automation each time the docker image is created.
 Hopefully idempotent.

+## Current Dev Direction

+1. `pylanthia.py` needs broken into modules to be more digestible
+2. Logging and Event Handling need improved, see [[docs/xml-handling.md]]